-We answer some of the most frequently asked questions, right here.
+We answer some of the most frequently asked questions about the Help to Buy ISA, right here.
 But if we don’t cover something that’s on your mind, please get in touch and we’ll get back to you as soon as we can.

 Q. Who can open up a Help to Buy ISA account?

-A. As long as you’ve never owned a home before and are over the age of 16, you can open a Help to Buy ISA account.
+A. As long as you’ve never owned a home before, and you're over the age of 16, you can open a Help to Buy ISA account.

 Q. Can I open an account with someone else?

 A. In short, no. The scheme is only available to individuals but if you’re buying a house with a partner, and your partner is a first time buyer over the age is 16, they can also open up an account.
 This means you can each claim the bonus and join this money together to purchase your house.

 Q. If I previously had an account that I closed down, can I open a new one?